Communist Youth League of China: Mao Zedong era

+Reform and opening up

 Following the Mao era, the CYLC has been a major path to CCP membership.
 This became especially true after the 1982 establishment of the "Recommendation of Outstanding CYL Members" system, which emphasized that those under the age of 28 who wish to join the CCP should be recommended by the CYLC.

 In 1988, reformist Chinese policymakers proposed a project to loosen CCP control of the CYLC and make the organization more independent.
 However, CCP leadership set aside the reform proposal following the 1989 Tiananmen Square protests and massacre.

 In an attempt to increase the relevance of the CYLC and make it more "responsive", the CYLC diversified its activities, beginning to organize classes for CCP applicants and hosting leisure activities in addition to the CYLC's political activities.
 Along with university student unions, the CYLC began hosting on-campus cultural activities like singing, poetry, and sports competitions.
 In 1989, the CYLC's central body organized a national "challenge cup" science competition, which was later also adopted by various universities.

 After Tiananmen, community service activities expanded in the 1990s.
 In 1993, the CYLC started The Young Volunteers Operation.
 Through this program, the CYLC has channeled millions of volunteers into poverty alleviation, educational assistance, and environmental protection projects.
 The CYLC has also mobilized university student volunteers to participate in the China Youth Development Foundation's Project Hope, which focuses on educational assistance to primary school children in China's least developed regions.

 In 2003, the CYLC started the “plan for university graduates voluntary service to the West” (daxuesheng zhiyuan fuwu xibu jihua, 大学生志愿服务 西部计划) as part of its effort to promote volunteer service.
 If accepted into the program after passing an exam, university graduates work for three years in underdeveloped parts of western China.